ONSdigital/dp-data-pipelines/README.md

 This system works as follow:

-- The lambda triggers a builspec, for an example lets use [pipeline-ingress.v1.yml](./pipeline-ingress-v1.yml)
+- The lambda triggers a buildspec, for an example lets use [pipeline-ingress.v1.yml](./pipeline-ingress-v1.yml)
 - This particular buildspec triggers [./pipelines/ingress_v1.py: ingress_v1()](./pipelines/ingress_v1.py)
 - The pipeline will have an s3 url which will be decompressed to the working dir, it provides:
      - source data